My Thoughts About ….. ‘Evil Under The Sun’ by Agatha Christie

 Each of the guests had a motive to kill her, including Arlena’s new husband.

-From start to finish, this was nothing more nor less, than I have come to expect from the pen and imagination of Agatha Christie, together with the deduction and execution of the pernickety Belgian detective, Hercule Poirot.
+From start to finish, this story was nothing more nor less, than I have come to expect from the pen of Agatha Christie, together with the deduction and crime solving expertise of the pernickety Belgian detective, Hercule Poirot, the product of her vivid imagination.

-I find that Agatha Christie’s characters always carry a certain amount of stereotyping, which is quite comforting to know and almost look forward to, when I pick up one of her stories that I have not read before.
+I find that Agatha Christie’s characters always carry a certain amount of predictability, which is quite comforting to know and almost look forward to, when I pick up one of her books that I have not read before.
+That is not to say that the characters are in any way not well developed and have grown in stature and confidence, to fill the role she has created for them.

 Every one of the suspects has an alibi, that either seems to protect themselves, or someone else and I suspect that Poirot has worked out the probable identity of the killer long before he lets it be known, only prolonging the investigation further to confirm his suspicions, by watching the way that the suspects interact with one another and the manner in which his chosen perpetrator keeps up their own role of pretense, both within their own adopted personality and with the other group members.